- Is it Worth Pursuing a Master’s Degree for Your Career?

 Exploring the Benefits of Pursuing a Master’s Degree

-– According to the National Center for Education Statistics, in the 2017-2018 academic year, over 2 million students were enrolled in master’s degree programs in the United States.
+First, consider the sheer scale of individuals pursuing advanced education.
+According to the National Center for Education Statistics, during the 2017-2018 academic year, over 2 million students were enrolled in master’s degree programs across the United States.
+This staggering number reflects a growing recognition of the value that such credentials can bring in an increasingly competitive job market.

 EDUCATIONAL INVESTMENT: ESTIMATING THE COST OF YOUR MASTER’S PROGRAM

-– A Master of Business Administration degree (MBA) costs an average of $61,800.
+- Meanwhile, a Master of Business Administration degree (MBA) averages around $61,800.

 How Long Does It Take to Get a Master’s Degree?